Yajinglee/My_Portfolio_Website/README.md

 #### Word cloud

-Python wordcloud library was used to create word clouds.
+Python wordcloud library was used to create the word clouds.

 The screenshot below show the books that won the 'Best fiction' award in 2011 that has ratings above 3.5.

 ![Word Cloud](/images/best_fiction_book_wordcloud.png)

 #### [Tableau dashboard](https://public.tableau.com/app/profile/yajing.li/viz/GoodReadsAwardedBooks/Dashboard?publish=yes)